Course Name: Valley Country Club

 Location: Warwick, Rhode Island

 History: Donald Ross’s protege W.H.
 Follett designed the original 9 hole Valley Ledgemont Country Club in 1925.
-After a name change in 1949 and the formation of Ledgemont Country Club in Seekonk, Mass, Valley looked to add 9 holes to the design and this was accomplished in 1964 by Geoffrey Cornish.
+After a name change in 1949 and the formation of Ledgemont Country Club in Seekonk, Ma., Valley looked to add 9 holes to the design and this was accomplished in 1964 by Geoffrey Cornish.
 In 2002, Ian Scott-Taylor came in and blurred the differences between the two designs

 Conditions: 8/10, Valley is always in good shape.
 The greens stand out as fast and smooth, while the fairways, rough, and teeboxes are also very well-kept.